KeatonArmstrong02/public-notes/content/4 - Zettelkasten/The beauty of the language barrier.md

 ---
 date: 2025-01-28 13:21
 draft: false
+tags:
+  - "#play"
+  - language
 ---
-Status:

-Tags: #language #play

-# The beauty of the language barrier

 If you want to experience child-like joy.
 Go on a trip with someone who doesn't speak your language well.

+When me and Tomasz walked past a rat that had been run over in some Albanian coastal town, I thought nothing but wow, it's so flat and flaky, but he comments, "Kuurrwa, It's Pizza-rat!"
+How wonderful.
-Nothing beats the childlike fun of genuinely struggling to communicate.

-Entertain natives with your caveman speech
+Nothing beats the fun of genuinely struggling to communicate.
+I love to entertain natives with caveman speech.
 Make terrible puns and purposefully misunderstand.
+Find horribly coarse translations that aren't proper at all but they just *work*.

-People don't like people because of what they say, its for how they make them feel.
+We don't like people because of what they say, we like them for how they make us feel.

-Even the most basic information, like learning someone's name, can spark wild joy if you worked hard enough to get to it.
-The connection you make from this struggle is beautiful, patient, and interesting.
+Even the most basic information, like learning someone's name, can spark firecrackers of laughter and light up their face if you worked hard enough to get to it.
+The connection you make from this struggle is beautiful and curious, it takes a special kind of patience and interest.

 Nothing is fun about the coffee order I've made a million times, but trying to do it in arabic made it wonderful.
-It's like a secret code that certain people are in on, and when you speak in it, their eyes dance with delight at someone who understands a little bit of their world.
+It's like a secret code that certain people are in on, and when you speak in it, their eyes will dance for you in the recognition that you are no longer a stranger, you are someone who understands a little bit of their world.
+Not by birth, but because you put in the effort to understand them.
-Spark curiosity, fun, childlike joy.

-What we can communicate beyond words is wildly underrated.
+Broken vocabulary and twisted grammar might not be smooth, but it's a hell of a lot more fun.

 #### Reference
-Kurwa Pizza-rat